hantingxie/gamesparks-docs-v2/MARKDOWN/SDK Center/Unity.md

 ### Configuring the SDK

-To configure the SDK for use with your game, select "GameSparks -> Edit Settings" from the menu bar.
+To configure the SDK for use with your game, select *GameSparks -> Edit Settings* from the menu bar.

 <q>**GameSparks not Showing?** If the GameSparks menu item is not visible, click another one and it will appear.
 This is a nuance of menu items in Unity - clicking the other item rebuilds the menu and brings in the GameSparks item.</q>